erangalds/t-python-asynchronous-programming/04-multiprocessing/00-multiprocessing.md

 A pipe is a two-way communication channel between two processes.

 Let me show you an example now.
+Look at `02-pipes.py`.

 ```python
 import multiprocessing